dsekz/twitter-x-xp-forwarded-for-header/README.md

 After that, the module builds a JSON payload ($func410) and moves into the AES-GCM key derivation phase.

-The WASM module generates the AES-GCM key by extracting guest_id from cookies and combining it with a static base_key.
+The WASM generates the AES-GCM key by extracting guest_id from cookies and combining it with a static base_key.
 This base_key isn’t fetched from anywhere, it’s hardcoded directly inside the WASM data section.
-The concatenation (base_key + guest_id) is handled internally by $func20.
-That combined string is then passed to $func207 for a SHA-256 update.
-Once all data is fed in, $func208 finalizes the hash.
+The concatenation (base_key + guest_id) is handled internally by $func20, producing a single string.
+That string is then passed into the SHA-256 hashing process: it goes first through $func207 (SHA-256 update), and once all data is processed, $func208 finalizes the hash.
 Typical SHA-256 cycle, nothing fancy, just buried in WASM bullshit.
+The resulting 32-byte SHA-256 digest is what becomes the actual AES-GCM key used in encryption.

 Once the key is ready, execution continues with $func250, which performs AES key expansion using the derived key to set up the AES context.
 Then $func266 handles the core AES-GCM encryption, it encrypts the plaintext JSON using the key and IV.
 During encryption (the process between $func250 and $func266), the module writes the IV to memory first, followed by the ciphertext, and finally the authentication tag.
 Once all three (IV + ciphertext + tag) are laid out consecutively in memory, the entire buffer is converted to hex and returned as the final output.